Compression, Impact and Hot Rebound Flows from Coronal Rain Downflows: Discussion and Conclusion

 Lastly, we observe a continuous intensity enhancement at the footpoint of the loop hosting the rain in SJI~1400~\AA, \hrieuv and AIA~193~\AA\, during the entire observation sequence, which could correspond to the previously reported steady character of the moss \citep{Antiochos_2003ApJ...590..547A, Brooks_2009ApJ...705.1522B}.
-These intensity enhancements are lower amplitude but have similar widths as those observed during impact, (both the small and the larger heating widths of $\approx1~$Mm and $\approx4~$Mm, respectively).
-This suggests a steady footpoint heating component of similar heating scale length, which could be the kind predicted by TNE.
+These intensity enhancements are lower amplitude but have similar widths as those observed during impact, ({especially the broad components with widths between 2~Mm and 10~Mm}).
+This suggests a steady footpoint heating component of similar heating scale length, which could be the kind predicted by TNE-TI.
 We can estimate or place a lower bound to the volumetric heating of this component with the following reasoning.
 The kinetic energy of coronal rain is very likely close to the total integrated volumetric heating from coronal heating over the duration prior to the rain.
 Although a proper estimation of this hypothesis awaits with numerical modelling, this can be justified by the fact that the footpoint heating in the low corona is partly lost in the transition region being radiated away, but a large part of it goes into producing a mild chromospheric evaporation that increases the coronal density \citep[leading to scaling laws such as RTVS,][]{Serio_1981ApJ...243..288S}.
 Most of this density collapses into the condensation, whose potential energy is then converted into kinetic energy as it falls.
 If so, we can write:

-where $E_{CH}$ denotes the total integrated coronal heating from the beginning of the TNE cycle in which the coronal rain forms, and $K_{CR}$ is the kinetic energy of the rain shower, estimated to be $3.09\times10^{26}$~erg over its 15~min duration.
+where $E_{CH}$ denotes the total integrated coronal heating from the beginning of the TNE-TI cycle in which the coronal rain forms, and {$K_{SH}$} is the kinetic energy of the rain shower, estimated to be {$4.64\times10^{26}$}~erg over its 15~min duration.
 On the other hand, the coronal heating energy is given by: